jimmyhe05/karaoke-reservation-system/README.md

 # 🎤 Karaoke Reservation System

 A practical tool designed to efficiently manage karaoke room reservations, inspired by the real-life operations at "Nam's Noodle" in Madison, WI.
-This application helps track bookings, calculate charges, and manage drink orders—all in one place.
+This application helps track bookings and calculate charges all in one place.
 Built with Python and Flask, this system is perfect for small to medium-sized businesses offering karaoke services.

 ---